Skip to content

 Name Your Environment

-Enter a name for your Atlas environment.
+Enter a name for your environment.
 The name should represent how you intend to use the environment.
 For example, enter something like prod if it’s a production environment, staging if it’s a staging environment, etc.

 Connect WordPress Environment